meharaz733/Data-generation-and-dataset-managing-tool/README.md

   - Add error handling and logging for smoother execution.

 ## Contributing
-  -Feel free to submit a pull request or open an issue if you want to contribute to the project!
+  - Feel free to submit a pull request or open an issue if you want to contribute to the project!